horta/logaddexp/README.md

 # logaddexp

-C library that implements log of sum of log-exponentials.
+C library that implements the logarithm of the sum of exponentiations.

 Inspired by NumPy's `logaddexp` function, I have implemented the following functions in C: